WiVRn/WiVRn/docs/configuration.md

 Bit depth of the video.
 8-bit is supported by all encoders.
 10-bit is supported by `vaapi` and `nvenc` encoders using `h265` or `av1`.

-## `encoders`
+## `encoder`
-A list of encoders to use.

-Default value: one encoder per eye
+The encoder to use, either a single object applied to all streams, or a list of objects with values for left, right and alpha.

-WiVRn has the ability to split the video in blocks that are processed independently, this may use resources more effectively and reduce latency.
+WiVRn encodes each eye separately, and the alpha channel as one for both eyes.
+Each stream is processed independently, this may use resources more effectively and reduce latency.
 All the provided encoders are put into groups, groups are executed concurrently and items within a group are processed sequentially.

 ### `encoder`